 - lock your vehicle.

-- the carriageway or the hard shoulder of a motorway except in an emergency (see Rule 270)
+- the carriageway, an emergency area or a hard shoulder of a motorway except in an emergency (see Rules 270 and 271)

 - a pedestrian crossing, including the area marked by the zig-zag lines (see Rule 191)